michaelchisari/vmd/README.md

 **Description**

-VMD is a JS script that you load onto a page in order to enhance it with animations in real-time.
-Once you're done creating your animations, you export them into 1-for-1 Velocity code.
+VMD is a JS snippet that you load onto a page in order to design animations in real-time.
+Once you're done creating your animations, you can export them into 1-for-1 Velocity code.
+(The code is also mostly compatible with jQuery and GSAP.)

-Watch this tutorial for the full overview: [Coming Soon](http://ComingSoon.com).
+Watch this tutorial for the full overview: [youtu.be/7IxhIMIdkPs](http://youtu.be/7IxhIMIdkPs&hd=1).

 **Usage**